NewGen CDJR

 Discovery

-The Dodge Durango models comparison page, published October 30, generated over 219,000 impressions at an average position of 3.06.
+The Dodge Durango models comparison page, published October 30, continued compounding beyond the original case study window.
+Through June 10, it generated 1,454 clicks and 415,176 impressionsat an average position near 4.
 It captured an entire topic cluster: “dodge durango models,” “dodge durango trim levels,” “durango citadel,” “durango gt vs rt,” and hundreds of long-tail variations.
-A single piece of structured content owned the conversation.

-NewGen CDJR proved that structured content gets indexed, ranked, and converting within 90 days.
+NewGen CDJR proved that structured content gets indexed quickly and keeps compounding.

-85 days.
-1,000 queries.
-Page-one visibility.
+85 days proved indexation.
+1.49M impressions proved compounding.
 See how IdeaCloud powers research, how Article Types structure content at scale, and what this looks like for other dealerships.

 Related Resources